ejeschke/ginga/doc/manual/modes.rst

    :width: 800px
    :align: center

-To exit a mode, simply press the Esc (escape) key.
+To exit a mode, press the Esc (escape) key.

 .. note::
    In the Reference Viewer, you can also enter and exit certain modes